C0DYM/Local-Meshcore-Config/README.md

 ---

-## ⚠️Caution: Equipment damage may occur if a proper antenna is not attached before powering on any Meshcore radio.**⚠️
+## ⚠️Caution: Equipment damage may occur if a proper antenna is not attached before powering on any Meshcore radio.**

 ## Table of Contents
 - [Purpose](#purpose)